Compaq Presario: MVx00 and FPx00 series

 The MVX00 and FPX00 monitors were the second monitors made under the Compaq Presario brand in 1998, designed to be sold with "Series 3" designed Compaq towers as well as some "Series 2" designed Presarios such as the Presario 2254, 2255, and 2256.
 Like the previous monitors before it, these monitors were designed to match the design cues of that generation of Presarios.
-These monitors had their brightness and contrast dials of the previous monitors removed in favor of digital controls accessible by a button on the monitor.
+Offered in sizes ranging from 14 to 19 inches for CRTs, the MVX00 monitors had their brightness and contrast dials of the previous monitors removed in favor of digital controls accessible by a button on the monitor.
 The four hidden dials for display adjustment as previously featured on the 1425 and 1525 monitors were also replaced with the aforementioned digital controls as well.
 On the MV500 monitor, six LED lights were present on the monitor to indicate the type of control being used, while the MV700 and MV900 monitors removed the LED lights in favor of on-screen display digital controls.
 The volume dial (which acted as a power button) and mute buttons from the previous monitor were also removed, with a standard power button in place of the volume dial.
 The MV700 and MV900 monitors also featured a dedicated degauss button.
 The monitors retained the built-in microphone from the previous monitors, located on the top of the monitor.

-Flat panel displays were introduced during this generation of monitors, which featured a flat panel LCD screen.
+Flat panel displays were introduced during this generation of monitors, featuring a flat panel liquid crystal display (LCD).
 They were one of the first flat panel monitors to be offered for a home consumer PC.
-These monitors were designated with the letters FP.
+These monitors are designated with the letters FP, with sizes ranging from 15 to 17 inches.